Triangulation Independent Ptolemy Varieties: Ptolemy coordinates, decorations and cocycles

 \subsection{Ptolemy assignments}

-Fix a (topological ideal) triangulation $\T$ of $M$. \begin{definition} A \emph{Ptolemy assignment} on an ordered simplex $\Delta$ is an assignment of a nonzero complex number $c_{ij}$ to each oriented edge $\varepsilon_{ij}$ of $\Delta$ satisfying the \emph{Ptolemy relation}
+Fix a (topological ideal) triangulation $\T$ of $M$.
+An \emph{ordered simplex} is a simplex together with an ordering of its vertices. \begin{definition} A \emph{Ptolemy assignment} on an ordered simplex $\Delta$ is an assignment of a nonzero complex number $c_{ij}$ to each oriented edge $\varepsilon_{ij}$ of $\Delta$ satisfying the \emph{Ptolemy relation}

 and the \emph{edge orientation relations} $c_{ji}=-c_{ij}$. \end{definition}

 \begin{definition} A \emph{Ptolemy assignment} on $\T$ is a Ptolemy assignment on each simplex $\Delta_k$ such that the Ptolemy coordinates $c_{ij,k}$ satisfy the \emph{identification relations}